commitglobal/cso_paul/.ruler/backend.md

 - Write tests for every new feature, model, and view.
 - Ensure tests are independent and do not rely on external state.
 - Name test methods clearly and assert expected results.

-## Code Formatting
-- Format all Python code with ruff: `ruff format .` before commit.
-- Check and fix linting issues with `ruff check .`.

 ## Dependency Management
 - Add dependencies using uv: `uv pip install <package>`.